Customize Your Environment#

 - C=${B}

-Proxy variables set in this way take precedent over variables set in the agent configuration.
+Proxy variables set in this way take precedence over variables set in the agent configuration.

 You can also set variables for each accelerator type, separately: